Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Ain’t nobody don’t need steel.
 I mean, would *you* be happy if we imported all of it instead of makin’ it ourselves?"

 "Right.
-That’d be a big strategic weakness…"
+That’d be a big strategic weakness..."

 "...Somebody get a jump beacon in there, see if you can sneak it into the next coal shipment," Garl ordered.
 "If we’re lucky, it’ll tell us where that coal’s goin’ to."

-"We don’t have anything that small…"
+"We don’t have anything that small..."

 Garl sighed, and shook out his pelt.
 He was gettin’ the itch to do something physical.
 "Well, talk to the Clans, then!
 I can’t imagine Whitecrest or Longear or someone ain’t got a toy ‘fer this."